UniMath/agda-unimath/docs/CODINGSTYLE.md

 new contributors write code that is both functional and understandable, as well as easily maintainable.

-Please reach out to us if you have any questions or remarks about the agda-unimath style, or need any help getting started with your formalization project.
+Please reach out to us on [Discord](https://discord.gg/Zp2e8hYsuX) if you have any questions or remarks about the agda-unimath style, or need any help getting started with your formalization project.